The JUST Grant

 Do I need to be affiliated with a German institution?

-The only requirement is that at least one main researcher in the project be based in Germany.
+The only requirement is that at least one main researcher in the project be based in the European Union.

 Do I need to be based in Berlin to apply?

-No, but you do need to be based in Germany.
+No, but you do need to be based in the European Union.
 Eventually, we’ll branch out to other locations.

 What if I miss the deadline?